muditmathur2020/one-shot-learning-facial-recognition/README.md

 ![Facial Verification Example](images/example1.png)

+## Important Note

+Make sure to include your own selfies and passport-sized pictures in the testing data.

 ## Testing Method

 We use "Confidence" as a parameter, ideally you should set it to higher than 95%.
 But depends on how lenient you want to be!